 Appliances in Residence Halls: Halogen lamps, candles/incense, and cooking appliances (other than coffee makers with automatic shut off or UL approved popcorn poppers) are not allowed.
 One refrigerator less than 4.4 cubic feet is allowed in each room.
 One microwave is allowed in each suite but not within individual rooms.
 A microwave is supplied on each floor in corridor style halls.

 Room Assignments: New students are assigned to rooms prior to the start of the semester in which they enter.
 Roommate contact information is provided to encourage communication prior to arrival.
-Students may request a roommate, but in order to be assigned with the person they request, the other student must request them as well.
+Students may request a roommate, but in order to be assigned with the person they request, the other student must request them as well before July 1, 2015.
 If they do not, they will be assigned a roommate by Residence Life.
 You will be notified of your roommate and room assignment.
 The University does not guarantee housing after the first academic year.
 However, on-campus students who are in good academic standing pay a housing deposit, and register for classes on time will be eligible for room selection.

 Vacation and Summer Housing: Staying in the residence halls over breaks must be approved by Residence Life.
 Students must apply online to stay on-campus during breaks, and there is no charge.
 No student can stay after the close of the halls at the end of the fall semester.
 Halls re-open in early January.
 Housing is available during the summer semester at an additional charge.